 Other than my live poker experiences in Brazil and Vietnam, the only way I’ve been able to keep up with the game while travelling has been by listening to podcasts.
 By far my favourite is The Breakdown by the Poker Guys.

 Twice a week Grant Denison and Jonathan Levy – two poker pros from Portland, USA – choose an interesting poker hand suggested by their followers and provide in-depth analysis, intermitted with bursts of comedy.
-If you’re a poker enthusiast of any level I would highly recommend checking these guys out: their website is here.
+If you’re a poker enthusiast of any level I would highly recommend checking these guys out: follow them on Twitter here.

 Do you have an experience of playing poker in an interesting place while travelling?
 Let me know about it in the comments section below.